greenfieldXLB/TravelPlanner/README.md

 # Project Name: Wanderly

-Wanderly is a travel app to give the user an all-in-one solution to find the flights, hotels, top-rated attractions, and popular local restaurants of their travel destination.
-The user can select, save and retrieve their favorite trip ideas.
+Wanderly is a travel planning app that gives user the ability to search and find flights, hotels, top-rated attractions, popular local restaurants and weather condition of their travel destination.

+The user can view and select their favorite trip preferences.

+They can also retrieve their saved trip records, and delete them if desired.

 ## Team